 The New Zealand Companies Office, a business unit of the Ministry of Business, Innovation and Employment (MBIE), administers the corporate registry system.
-There are 16 different registers including entity registers (eg. the Companies Register), occupational licensing registers (eg. the Insolvency Practitioners Register), and disclosure registers (eg. the Personal Property Securities Register).
+There are 16 different registers including entity registers (eg, the Companies Register), occupational licensing registers (eg, the register of licensed insolvency practitioners), and disclosure registers (eg, the register of Personal Property Securities).
 The Companies Office also supports other statutory functions of the various registrars responsible for these registers.